 I’ve wanted water usage data for a long time.
 I had a temperature sensor on the incoming water line that could very crudely sense when water was flowing (with better luck in winter when incoming temp was farther from basement temp).
 I considered taping a mic to the pipe and looking for noise.
 But the water meter was the obvious source of the data.
 While I seem to have gotten over it, at the time I didn’t want to hook up to it electrically.
 But maybe I could get the data optically.

 I built an optical telescope looking at the spinner, and even got it to work and calibrated it in gallons used.
-It ran for a while, failed for a while, and is now back online.
+It ran for a while, failed for a while, got fixed and ran a little more before final failure.
 Details are here.